opi-lab/signed-distance-maps-for-corneal-endothelium/README.md

 ### Try the trained model

 In the directory `./datasets/validation/` of the main folder, there is an image of cornea guttata and its curated segmentation.
 To run the trained model, check the `./seg_data.ipynb` notebook.
+It is worth mentioning that the dimensions of the images have to be a multiple of 32.

 ### Train the model